wlm14127/VITALITY-Health-Kit/README.md

 ## Welcome

 Welcome to Vitality HealthKit.
 You can view our code within the 'Health Kit' folder.
-In order to run the code, follow the instructions provided within the build guide.
+In order to run the code, please follow the instructions provided within the build guide.

 ## Demonstration